Grey Gargoyle: Fictional character biography

 Grey Gargoyle is recruited to join a "crime army" formed by the villain the Hood in the title The New Avengers.
 During the "Dark Reign" storyline, the Grim Reaper recruits Grey Gargoyle into a new incarnation of the Lethal Legion, who oppose Norman Osborn.

-During the Heroic Age storyline, it is claimed that he has a discarded and disavowed daughter named Mortar who is a member of the Bastards of Evil.

-The Grey Gargoyle is later shown as an inmate of The Raft.
-When an EMP surge shuts down the Raft's defenses, the inmates attempt an escape.
-Purple Man compels the Grey Gargoyle to stop a door from closing by jamming his head into the mechanism.

 In Fear Itself, Grey Gargoyle obtains one of the Serpent's hammers and becomes Mokk, the Breaker of Faith.
 Mokk transforms the entire population of Paris to stone.
-When Iron Man intervenes, Mokk damages his armor and energy supply, forcing him to flee, and also fends off attacks from Detroit Steel, Sasha Hammer, and Rescue.
+When Iron Man intervenes, Mokk damages his armor and energy supply, forcing him to flee.
 Mokk is reverted to Grey Gargoyle by the end of the storyline, and Odin returns those he affected to normal.

-In Avengers: Standoff!, Grey Gargoyle appears as an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.

-In Secret Empire, Grey Gargoyle joins Helmut Zemo's Army of Evil.

-In a lead-up to the Sins Rising arc, Count Nefaria forms a new incarnation of the Lethal Legion, consisting of Grey Gargoyle, Living Laser, and Whirlwind in a plot to target the Catalyst.
-At Empire State University, Curt Connors reveals the Catalyst to the crowd when the Lethal Legion attacks.
-However, they are eventually defeated and imprisoned in Ravencroft.
+In a lead-up to the "Sins Rising" arc, Count Nefaria forms a new version of the Lethal Legion with Grey Gargoyle, Living Laser, and Whirlwind in a plot to target the Catalyst.
+The Lethal Legion attack Empire State University and confront Spider-Man, but are attacked by Sin-Eater.
+Sin-Eater uses his gun to steal the powers and sins of the Lethal Legion's members.
+When they are sent to Ravencroft, the villains act as model inmates.
+It is implied that their sins being stolen affected their behavior.
+After Sin-Eater's death, the Lethal Legion's members regain their sins.

-In Sinister War, Grey Gargoyle is killed by the Sin-Eater, but is eventually resurrected and joins the Sinful Six.

-In The Immortal Thor, Grey Gargoyle is hired by Dario Agger to assist Radioactive Man, King Cobra, and Mister Hyde in attacking Thor.
-Grey Gargoyle petrifies Thor and Hyde shatters his body.
-However, Thor regenerates with Enchantress' help.
-With help from Enchantress, Sif, and Magni, Thor defeats the villains who are taken to Daedalus LLC, a subsidiary of Roxxon.

 Powers and abilities

-The Grey Gargoyle can temporarily transform himself and whatever he touches into organic stone.
-He also has a master's degree in chemistry.
+During an experiment, Paul Duval spilled an unknown organic chemical compound on his right hand, causing a mutagenic reaction that permanently transformed his hand into living stone.
+Duval can turn any matter touched with his stone hand to a similar substance, with the effect lasting for approximately one hour.
+Duval can also use the effect to transform himself into a being of living stone who possesses superhuman strength and durability, with his mobility being unhindered.